I am also a principal scientist and software engineer at GBL Systems Corporation.

 - In September 2014, I was awarded Best Paper at KES2014.

-- In April 2013 I was honoured as “Best Prof” by the Software Engineering Club at McMaster.
+- In April 2013 I was honored as “Best Prof” by the Software Engineering Club at McMaster.

 - In July — December, 2012 I was a visiting professor in the mathematics department at the University of California at San Diego.